huskeypm/cellmigration/paper/README.md

-Use writeInputs for creating appropriate yaml files
+Use writeInputs for creating appropriate yaml files from templates

+* Setup
+make a reference file that includes ATP and crowders templatefull.yaml

+* Batch processing
+edit master.ipynb to run/process jobs
+upload/process files with colab notebook above

 Instructions are inside the script